 (d) This section does not prevent a student from another state from enrolling in the same grade in a public school in West Virginia as the student was enrolled at the school from which the student transferred.

-Any person who, after receiving due notice, shall fail to cause a child or children under eighteen years of age in that person's legal or actual charge to attend school in violation of the provisions of this article or without just cause, shall be guilty of a misdemeanor, and shall, upon conviction of a first offense, be fined not less than fifty nor more than one hundred dollars together with the costs of prosecution, or required to accompany the child to school and remain through the school day for so long as the magistrate or judge may determine is appropriate.
+(a) Any person who, after receiving due notice, shall fail to cause a child or children under eighteen years of age in that person's legal or actual charge to attend school in violation of this article or without just cause, shall be guilty of a misdemeanor and, shall, upon conviction of a first offense, be fined not less than fifty nor more than $100 together with the costs of prosecution, or required to accompany the child to school and remain through the school day for so long as the magistrate or judge may determine is appropriate.
 The magistrate or judge, upon conviction and pronouncing sentence, may delay the sentence for a period of sixty school days provided the child is in attendance everyday during said sixty-day period.
 Following the sixty-day period, if said child was present at school for every school day, the delayed sentence may be suspended and not enacted.
-Upon conviction of a second offense, a fine may be imposed of not less than fifty dollars nor more than one hundred dollars together with the costs of prosecution and the person may be required to accompany the child to school and remain throughout the school day until such time as the magistrate or judge may determine is appropriate or confined in jail not less than five nor more than twenty days.
-Every day a child is out of school contrary to the provisions of this article shall constitute a separate offense.
+Upon conviction of a second offense, a fine may be imposed of not less than $50 nor more than $100 together with the costs of prosecution and the person may be required to accompany the child to school and remain throughout the school day until such time as the magistrate or judge may determine is appropriate or confined in jail not less than five nor more than twenty days.
+Every day a child is out of school contrary to this article shall constitute a separate offense.
 Magistrates shall have concurrent jurisdiction with circuit courts for the trial of offenses arising under this section.

-Any person eighteen years of age or older who is enrolled in school who, after receiving due notice, fails to attend school in violation of the provisions of this article or without just cause, shall be guilty of a misdemeanor and shall, upon conviction of a first offense, be fined not less than fifty dollars nor more than one hundred dollars together with the costs of prosecution and required to attend school and remain throughout the school day.
+(b) Any person eighteen years of age or older who is enrolled in school who, after receiving due notice, fails to attend school in violation of this article or without just cause, shall be guilty of a misdemeanor and, shall, upon conviction of a first offense, be fined not less than $50 nor more than $100 together with the costs of prosecution and required to attend school and remain throughout the school day.
 The magistrate or judge, upon conviction and pronouncing sentence, may delay the imposition of a fine for a period of sixty school days provided the person is in attendance every day during said sixty-day period.
 Following the sixty-day period, if said student was present at school everyday, the delayed sentence may be suspended and not enacted.
-Upon conviction of a second offense, a fine may be imposed of not less than fifty dollars nor more than one hundred dollars together with the costs of prosecution and the person may be required to go to school and remain throughout the school day until such time as the person graduates or withdraws from school or confined in jail not less than five nor more than twenty days.
-Every day a student is out of school contrary to the provisions of this article shall constitute a separate offense.
+Upon conviction of a second offense, a fine may be imposed of not less than $50 nor more than $100 together with the costs of prosecution and the person may be required to go to school and remain throughout the school day until such time as the person graduates or withdraws from school or confined in jail not less than five nor more than twenty days.
+Every day a student is out of school contrary to this article shall constitute a separate offense.
 Magistrates shall have concurrent jurisdiction with circuit courts for the trial of offenses arising under this section.

 (b) The county board of education may establish special and professional qualifications for attendance directors and assistants as are deemed expedient and proper and are consistent with regulations of the state Board of Education relating thereto: Provided, That if the position of attendance director has been posted and no fully certified applicant applies, the county may employ a person who holds a professional administrative certificate and meets the special and professional qualifications established by the county board as attendance director and that person shall not be required to obtain attendance director certification.